Mike Missanelli: Career

+WIP

 Missanelli started his career working as a writer for The Philadelphia Inquirer.
 He eventually moved over to radio working on-air at 610 WIP.
 During his tenure at WIP, Missanelli was engaged in controversy after criticizing Philadelphia Eagles kicker David Akers during an interview.
 Missanelli called Akers a "girl" and criticized him for not being "a real athlete" and referred to him as "just a kicker".
 He was fired from 610 WIP in 2006 after an altercation with an on-site producer in which it was alleged that he hit the producer.
 Missanelli then began a show with comedian Joe Conklin on 93.3 WMMR.

-In addition to his work on the radio, Missanelli joined PHL 17 in 2000 where he worked as sports director and anchor.
-He left the station in 2003 when his contract expired.
+97.5 The Fanatic

 In January 2010, he signed a multi-year deal at ESPN affiliate, 97.5 The Fanatic, to host their midday show.
-Starting in 2018, the show began being simulcasted on NBC Sports Philadelphia.